Rachel2308/from-field-to-frame/TESTING.md

 ## **Manual User testing**

 * Testing has been undertaken on devices down to 320px.

+Throughout the project, testing was consistently undertaken on each feature that was added to the site, and any layout changes were checked on all devices to ensure the site was optimised for all screen sizes.

 #### App - Home
 * #### Homepage